Srinidhi-Patil/algoexplain/_posts/2022-09-29-what-is-machine-learning.md

 ---

 ## What is Machine Learning?
 An Introduction

+We all have heard the terminology and a lot of us may even have a brief idea of what machine learning is.
+In this article, we will try to know the overview of Machine Learning which will help aspiring Data Scientists and enthusiasts to get a kickstart in machine learning.

 > Field of study that gives computers the ability to learn without being explicitly programmed.
 >
 > <footer><strong>Arthur Samuel</strong></footer>

-We all have heard the terminology and a lot of us may even have a brief idea of what machine learning is.
-In this article, we will try to know the overview of Machine Learning which will help aspiring Data Scientists and enthusiasts to get a kickstart in machine learning.
 In simple words, machine learning is the way to teach computers to take their own decisions without having to program for each case.
 There are different machine learning techniques and algorithms that help achieve this.
 We will talk about some of them in the later part of this article.
-Lets us say you have a dataset of the stock market performance of a specific company, if you have to write conditions or cases to predict the stock price based on available parameters then it would not be possible.
+Let us say you have a dataset of the stock market performance of a specific company, if you have to write conditions or cases to predict the stock price based on available parameters then it would not be possible.
 This is where machine learning is effective.
 You can feed the data to machine learning algorithms and make predictions for every case in your dataset.
 That is the power of machine learning.

 ## Why is machine learning taking the center stage?
 Machine learning helps businesses simplify, save time, and money and at the same time be effective in their solutions internal or external to their organization.
 Let me present you with some facts and information points that will help you understand the importance of machine learning in the business setup.